 Dr. Binning earned her medical degree from the University of Colorado School of Medicine and completed fellowships in endovascular and cerebrovascular neurosurgery with the University of Buffalo’s Department of Neurosurgery, one of the country’s leading training programs.

-Dr. Sirken is a board-certified neurologist with Global Neurosciences Institute where he provides Neuro-Hospitalist services.
+Dr. Sirken is a board-certified neurologist with Global Neurosciences Institute where he serves as Director of their Neuro-Hospitalist program.
 He is an Assistant Professor in the Department of Neurology at Drexel University College of Medicine where he serves as Director of the Neurology Student Clerkship and Director of In-Patient Neurology.
-He specializes in stroke treatment with an added qualification in Vascular Neurology and subspecialty certification in Headache Medicine.
+He specializes in stroke treatment and has subspecialty board-certifications in Vascular Neurology, Headache Medicine, and Brain Injury Medicine.

 Dr. Sirken completed a residency and fellowship at the Medical College of Pennsylvania, as well as internships at the New York Methodist Hospital and the Mercy Catholic Medical Center.
 He received his doctorate at the New York College of Osteopathic Medicine.
-He is a member of the American Medical Association, the American College of Physicians, the American Osteopathic Association, the American Academy of Neurology, the American College of Neuropsychiatrists, the American Heart Association, the National Headache Foundation, the Pennsylvania Medical Society, the Pennsylvania Osteopathic Medical Association, the Pennsylvania Neurological Society, the Philadelphia County Medical Society and the Philadelphia Neurological Society.
+He is a member of the American Medical Association, the American College of Physicians, the American Osteopathic Association, the American Academy of Neurology, the National Headache Foundation, and the American Headache Society.